unicode-org/icu/docs/userguide/services.md

 ## Overview of the ICU Services

-ICU enables you to write language-independent C and C++ code that is used on separate, localized resources to get language-specific results.
+ICU enables you to write language-independent C/C++ and Java code that is used on separate, localized resources to get language-specific results.
 ICU supports many features, including language-sensitive text, dates, time, numbers, currency, message sorting, and searching.
 ICU provides language-specific results